Getting started

 Your child creates their own account

-They sign up with their own email and receive their own invite link from the coach.
+They sign up with their own email and follow the invite link from the coach.

 2